Kengo Kuma and Associates

 This lecture is co-sponsored by The Irwin S. Chanin School of Architecture of The Cooper Union.

 Each year The Architectural League’s Current Work series features significant international figures who powerfully influence contemporary architectural practice and shape the future of the built environment.
-Kengo Kuma of Kengo Kuma and Associates will present his firm’s work in a public lecture.
+Kengo Kuma of Kengo Kuma and Associates will present his firm’s work in a public lecture followed by a discussion with Kenneth Frampton.

 Kengo Kuma strives to create buildings that are sensitive to context.
 For him, architecture is most successful when it upholds interrelationships inherent in the natural environment.
 Kuma employs natural materials in designs that merge the regional vernacular with a sublime minimalism often resulting in an effect of dematerialization.
 “Rather than pursuing one’s original style as an architect, you actually visit the place and follow what grows out of it,” in Kuma’s words.